Frequently Asked Questions

 I want to get to know the person who will be with me in labour.
 How will this happen in a group setting?

-- How do I get a hold of my care provider in labour or when there is an emergency?
+How do I get a hold of my care provider in labour or when there is an emergency?

-- I want my care provider to be with me through my labour.
-I thought midwives only provided this care.
+I want my care provider to be with me through my labour.
+I thought only midwives provided this care.